varigence/docs/varigence/docs/bimlflex/technology-adf/using-powershell.md

 BimlFlex creates PowerShell deployment scripts for SQL Server Data Tools projects.
 These are used to deploy SSDT database project definitions to compatible targets.

-A deploy all script is created with the title:
+A deploy all script is created with the sidebar_position: 6
+title: Powershell Deployment

 `_ssdt-deploy-all.ps1`